Siege of Sevastopol (1941–1942)

-The Siege of Sevastopol, also known as the Defence of Sevastopol (Оборона Севастополя) or the Battle for Sevastopol (Schlacht um Sewastopol;
+The siege of Sevastopol, also known as the defence of Sevastopol (Оборона Севастополя) or the Battle for Sevastopol (Schlacht um Sewastopol;

 Bătălia de la Sevastopol; Битва за Севастополь), was a military engagement that took place on the Eastern Front of the Second World War.
 The campaign was fought by the Axis powers of Germany and Romania against the Soviet Union for control of Sevastopol, a port in Crimea on the Black Sea.
 On 22 June 1941, the Axis invaded the Soviet Union during Operation Barbarossa, with Axis land forces reaching the Crimean peninsula in the autumn of 1941 and overrunning most of the area.
 The only objective not in Axis hands was Sevastopol.
 Several attempts were made to secure the city in October and November 1941.
 A major attack was planned for late November, but heavy rains delayed it until 17 December 1941.
 Under the command of Erich von Manstein, Axis forces were unable to capture Sevastopol during this first operation.
 Soviet forces launched an amphibious landing on the Crimean peninsula at Kerch in December 1941 to relieve the siege and force the Axis to divert forces to defend their gains.
 The operation saved Sevastopol for the time being, but the bridgehead in eastern Crimea was eliminated in May 1942.

 After the failure of their first assault on Sevastopol, the Axis opted to conduct siege warfare until the middle of 1942, at which point they attacked the encircled Soviet forces by land, sea, and air.
 On 2 June 1942, the Axis began this operation, codenamed Störfang (Sturgeon Catch).
 The Soviet Red Army and Black Sea Fleet held out for weeks under intense Axis bombardment.
 The German Air Force (Luftwaffe) played a vital part in the siege, its 8th Air Corps bombing the besieged Soviet forces with impunity, flying 23,751 sorties and dropping 20,528 tons of bombs in June alone.
 The intensity of the German airstrikes was far beyond previous German bombing offensives against cities such as Warsaw, Rotterdam or London.
 At the end of the siege, there were only 11 undamaged buildings left in Sevastopol.
 The Luftwaffe sank or deterred most Soviet attempts to evacuate their troops by sea.
 The German 11th Army suppressed and destroyed the defenders by firing 46,750 tons of artillery ammunition on them during Störfang.

+During the fighting on Sevastopol, German forces were alleged to have illegally deployed toxic gas several times against underground Red Army positions in the local cave networks.
+This was a measure they had also used against Red Army holdouts on the Kerch Peninsula.